toddkramer/EmojiTools/README.md

 import EmojiTools

 func someFunction() {
-    let emojiShortcutCodeString = "The :monkey: is looking for a :banana: to sell for some :moneybag: at the :convenience_store:." let processedEmojiString = emojiShortcutCodeString.emojiString() // "The 🐒 is looking for a 🍌 to sell for some 💰 at the 🏪."
+    let emojiShortcutCodeString = "The :monkey: is trying to buy a :banana: with some :moneybag: at the :convenience_store:." let processedEmojiString = emojiShortcutCodeString.emojiString() // "The 🐒 is trying to buy a 🍌 with some 💰 at the 🏪."
 }
 ```